AdarshSingh001/Recommendation-System/README.md

 This project utilizes the Amazon Fashion public dataset to build a product recommendation system for clothing items.
 The dataset contains product metadata, reviews, ratings, and images across categories like Men's Fashion, Women's Fashion, Kid's Fashion, etc.

-I implemented collaborative filtering and content-based algorithms to generate personalized product recommendations.
+I implemented content-based algorithms to generate personalized product recommendations.
 The collaborative filter analyzes historical user data to find customers with similar interests and recommend relevant products.
 The content-based system recommends similar items based on product descriptions, images, and other metadata.

 Key techniques used include:

 - Data cleaning and preprocessing
-- Feature extraction from product text and images
+- Feature extraction from product text and images.
-- Matrix factorization for collaborative filtering
 - Cosine similarity matrix for content-based recommendations
 - Evaluation metrics like precision, recall, and F1 score